Gal Gadot: Cultural reception

 In May 2023, Gadot received an award for "extraordinary achievements" at an event celebrating Israel's 75th Independence Day in Los Angeles, organized by the Israeli-American Community (IAC) and the Israeli Consulate.
 In her speech, Gadot expressed pride in her Israeli heritage and emphasized the importance of strengthening ties between Israelis and Americans.
 In January 2025 Dudi Caspi, Israel's representative to the Golden Globes Association, spoke with Iris Cole on 103FM radio about the ceremony.
 He praised Gadot, calling her "a good ambassador for Israel".
 Caspi noted that although Gadot did not wear a hostages pin at the event, she remains an important figure for Israel in Hollywood.
 In March 2025, the Anti-Defamation League (ADL) awarded Gadot a "Certificate of Appreciation" for her strong stance against anti-Semitism and hatred, and her unwavering support for Israel and Jewish communities worldwide.

 In July 2025, at the Jerusalem Film Festival, Gadot received two awards: one from the Festival for her contributions to international cinema and her success over two decades of work, and another from Hadassah for "her unwavering and courageous support of Israel and for using her global platform to promote truth and justice on behalf of Israel."
 Festival director Roni Mahadev-Levin credited Gadot as "an actress who turned the Israeli dream into a global reality," adding that she is "a true movie star who turns films into blockbusters, a leading figure in world cinema who opened doors for Israeli creators around the globe and raised international awareness of Israeli culture."
-Hadassah president Carol Ann Schwartz and chairwoman Dalia Itzik stated that Gadot was an obvious choice for the award, which had previously been presented to actress Gwyneth Paltrow, with Schwartz said, "Choosing Gadot was natural — she is a trailblazing woman who serves as an ambassador of Israel and the Jewish people wherever she goes."
+Hadassah president Carol Ann Schwartz and chairwoman Dalia Itzik stated that Gadot was an obvious choice for the award, which had previously been presented to actress Gwyneth Paltrow, with Schwartz saying, "Choosing Gadot was natural — she is a trailblazing woman who serves as an ambassador of Israel and the Jewish people wherever she goes."
+Gadot has one of the most followed Israeli Twitter accounts.
+In September 2025, The Jerusalem Post included her on their list of "50 Most Influential Jews", ranked 45th in a group entry of "seven pro-Israel influencers".
+In 2026, she received the 2026 Genesis Prize for her wartime support and stated that she would donate her $1 million prize to organizations that "help Israelis heal, rebuild, and recover after October 7".